biocore/American-Gut/md/beyond_bacteria_top_taxa.md

 results are still preliminary and more work is needed to confirm or refute *M. smithii*'s exact role as a member of the gut microbiome.
-Regardless, one thing is clear: *M. smithii* is not an insignificant stand-by member of the gut microbiome and likely plays an important role in relation to nutrition and energy harvest.
+Regardless, one thing is clear: *M. smithii* is not an insignificant stand-by member of the gut microbiome and likely plays an important role in nutrition and energy harvest.

 #### 3. *Roseburia intestinalis*